What Is Kanna? Benefits, Origins, Quality Differences & How to Choose the Best Kanna Supplement

 • Provide little to no transparency

-• Controlled sourcing – Traceable origin, ethical harvesting
+• Controlled sourcing – traceable origin, ethical harvesting

-• Standardized extracts – Consistent alkaloid content (typically measured in % mesembrine)
+• Standardized extracts – consistent alkaloid content

 • Reputable manufacturing – cGMP-compliant facilities